asystemsguy/REST_presentation/src/presentation.md

 <img src="media/backend.jpg" alt="drawing" style="float:right;width:250px;height:160px;"/>

 - **Backend basics**
-- Design of a backend
+- Design a simple backend - chat app
-- Creating a simple backend
+- Implement the chat app in python
 ---

 # Backend basics

-## what is a backend?
+## What is a backend?

 - Backend a program that receives requests from clients and responds with appropriate data
 - Ex: your Facebook app has to talk to a Facebook backend to get all the data required for its working.